 Based in Crested Butte, Colorado, Matchstick Productions was founded in 1992 by Steve Winter in partnership with Murray Wais.
-MSP brings you – the fans – the most intense and exciting ski films year after year by traveling all over the world in search of the deepest pow and steepest lines.
-Our annual film tour brings the stoke to over 200 locations worldwide, and MSP is the most award-winning ski film company in history with eight “Movie of the Year” awards, “Best Documentary” award, three Emmy nominations for outstanding camerawork, “Viewers’ Choice” runner-up at Tribeca Film Festival, and countless honors for editing and cinematography.
+Matchstick brings you – the fans – the most intense and exciting ski films year after year by traveling all over the world in search of the deepest pow and steepest lines.
+Our annual film tour brings the stoke to over 200 locations worldwide, and Matchstick is the most award-winning ski film company in history with eight “Movie of the Year” awards, “Best Documentary” award, three Emmy nominations for outstanding camerawork, “Viewers’ Choice” runner-up at Tribeca Film Festival, and countless honors for editing and cinematography.

-MSP’s work has been featured across every modern distribution medium, including high-profile appearances on “Good Morning America,” “60 Minutes,” and other mainstream TV programs.
+Matchstick’s work has been featured across every modern distribution medium, including high-profile appearances on “Good Morning America,” “60 Minutes,” and other mainstream TV programs.
 Our extensive client list includes production assignments for global brands like Red Bull, Subaru, Swatch, Bud Light, and American Express.

 Matchstick Productions (MSP) is the brainchild of Steve Winter, who in 1991 invited his friend Murray Wais to join him in launching a film company.
 Today, MSP is not only the world’s most awarded ski film brand but extends its services outside the ski scene as a fully equipped production boutique.
 The Washington State native while in line to pay his tuition at the Seattle Art Institute Film School, instead walked out and spent the tuition to finance his first film project.
 He’s been making films ever since.

 As a partner and executive producer, Winter has led MSP to produce more than 25 films, over 120 TV episodes, three series and numerous commercials, garnering six Sports Emmy nominations.